The following glossary is a joint effort between Grant &

 - The Transactions Application allows MyFinancial.desktop (MyFD) users to transfer posted salary and non-salary expenditures on University of Washington budgets in order to correct posting errors.
 See Expense Transfers

 - The form used to establish, extend, supplement and transfer funds between parent and sub-budgets.
 See TRANSPASU instructions.

 - Unallowable CostTop ↑

-- A cost determined to be unallowable in accordance with the applicable cost principles or other terms and conditions contained in
+- An expense determined to be non-permissible in accordance with the applicable cost principles or other terms and conditions contained in

 a grant award.